-I promised I won’t make any post at this blog about my life leaving this source for IT experience.
-But, evolving, I’ve thought it through and eventually marked this rule as a limit.
+I promised that I won’t make any post at this blog about my life leaving this source for IT experience.
+But now I see this rule as a limit.
 If you set the limits – you’ll never be free.
 So, try to do what’s curious for you all the time.
 That’s why I’ve got this post.

 10 thoughts is a blog posts cycle about different subjects.
-As mentioned above, there is no limit about what to explore, when, and how.
-The general format is: explain what am I talking about and set 10 personal thoughts about subject.
+As mentioned above, there are no limits about what to explore, when, and how.
+The general format is: explain what am I talking about and set 10 personal thoughts about the subject.

-All thoughts here might be interpreted as a thoughts of western mindset.
+All thoughts here might be interpreted as a western mindset.
 Yeah, Russians have a western mindset and there is no big difference comparing with Europe and US.
-Of course, culture matters, but folk in these sides have the same values (make the money, bitch!) and social needs.
+Of course, culture matters, but we’re, humans, all have the same values (make the money, bitch!) and social needs.

-Indian mindset is different.
-As a pace of life, as a traditions.
+Indian mindset is different: pace of life, traditions and so on.
 India has a high barrier to entry, you can’t just join and enjoy.
-I took a 2-3 days to figure out how to get the stress out after environment change.
-Population density is higher than in Europe and US.
-Especially you feel it when you walk through local bazaars.
-And so on, and so forth.
+I took around 2-3 days to figure out how to get the stress out after environment change.
+For example, population density is higher than in Europe an countries and US.
+Especially you feel it when you walk through the local bazaars.

 So, what am I talking about?
 India is a different beautiful place to find yourself with different canons and traditions.
 If you solved to go to India (not only Goa!) – please, take a time to adjust.

-Indian culture might be surely called an outstanding.
+Indian culture might be surely marked as outstanding.
 It matters a lot of walks of life.
 There is a Hinduism religion with plenty of gods.
 There are distinct ways to find the happiness.
 Of course, it’s yoga culture and meditation.
-Different architecture of temples, monuments and forts (India feature) is going to amaze you.
-Special music you can hear everywhere – there is no bonds with the western.
+Different architecture of temples, monuments and forts is going to amaze you.
+Special music you can hear everywhere – there are no bonds with the western.

 India is worth to visit, because it’s India.
 There is no way to find the ideal of streets, but there is the way to find ideal in mind.
 This is the country of freedom, even more freedom than in Europe or US.
-But this kind of freedom is not for everybody.
+But, to tell the truth, this kind of freedom is not for everybody.

 My point of view about travelling is simple.
 Want to know the place?
 Speak with local people, live with them, share with them.
 The most foolish thing in travelling is a personal shutdown.
 When you live in comfortable hotels, take useless guide tours, speak only with friends.
 Stop it!
 There is no difference between such kind of trips and Travel TV Show watching!

-So, hope you understood my ground.
+I hope you understood my ground.
 I came to India by myself, with no friends and relatives.
 But I was not alone at all!
-I met the spectacular people everywhere who tried to help me and just spend the time with me.
+I met the interesting people everywhere who tried to help me and just spend the time with me.

 I used Couchsurfing to stay with locals for culture sharing and new adventures.
 Nothing is expected in such way, you’re always getting into interesting situations.
 Something’s bad, something’s good.
 Couchsurfing helped me to penetrate into India, meet interesting identities and learn from them.
 That’s pretty cool to know what do they think, what do they usually do, how do they feel their country.
 Priceless experience!

 Although Indian folk is a quite bipolar.
-Where you meet the awesome people, you also meet the cheaters.
+Where you meet awesome humans, you also meet the cheaters.
 They tried to suck the money from your pocket as soon as they see your white face.
 They can disturb you and ask hundreds of times about buy their stuff and take a rickshaw when you said “No!”.
-Sometimes I’ve been in situations when one man made friendly relations with me and after that tried to borrow an unbelievable amount of money talking about specific problem.
+Sometimes I’ve been in situations when one man is trying to build a friendship with you and after asked to borrow a lot of money talking about fictional problem.
 My luck, I wasn’t stupid enough to agree.
 I can’t say that it’s a typical Hindu.
 Just be careful.